SolaraOFFICIAL-IDE/SolaraOFFICIAL-IDE/README.md

-Download SOLARA.ZIP Open update to download latest version and then open "bootstrapper" And enjoy exploiting
+Download thesolara.ZIP Open update to download latest version and then open "bootstrapper" And enjoy exploiting